unforced/concrete/.concrete/conversations/2024-03-11-base-concrete-implementation.md

   - ideation/: For user thoughts and brainstorming
   - guides/: For milestone-specific instruction files
 - Tested and committed the base concrete template
+- Improved the system prompt with detailed guidance on:
+  - The complete `.concrete` folder structure and purpose of each component
+  - Proper file paths (e.g., `.concrete/conversations/` instead of just `conversations/`)
+  - The importance of `.concrete/README.md` as the main project document
+  - Regular updates to `.concrete/tracking.md`
+  - Regular git commits with meaningful messages
+  - Adapting documentation based on user conversations

 ## Key Discussion Points